collective/rapido.plone/docs/python-api.rst

     Returns the record corresponding to the ``id``, or ``None`` if it does not exists.

+``log(self, message)``
+    Logs a message in the server log.
+And if the the app is in debug mode, logs the same message in the browser's javascript console.
+    Messages can be strings or any other serializable object.

 ``records(self)``
     Returns all the records as a list.